butla/mountepy/README.md

 * Why create a new project?
 There already is a [Python Mountebank wrapper](https://github.com/aholyoke/mountebank-python), but it doesn't offer much.

 ## Road map
-1. Class for managing all spawned processes to enable faster overall start.
 1. Simpler impostor definition.
 1. Provide examples.
 1. Services that take configuration through environment variables. *(Maybe for another project)*